UrszulaCzerwinska/DeconICA/docs/Icasso.md

 [BIODICA](https://github.com/LabBandSB/BIODICA) is a computational pipeline implemented in Java language for

 1. automating deconvolution of large omics datasets with optimization of deconvolution parameters,
-2. helping in interpretation of the results of deconvolution application by automated annotation of the compoentns using the best practices,
+2. helping in interpretation of the results of deconvolution application by automated annotation of the components using the best practices,
 3. comparing the results of deconvolution of independent datasets for distinguishing reproducible signals, universal and specific for a particular disease/data type or subtype.

 [BIODICA](https://github.com/LabBandSB/BIODICA) framework focus is much larger than immune cells.
-It is quite complete user-friendly software whose applications and functions go beyond scope of this work (see follwing figure).
+It is quite complete user-friendly software whose applications and functions go beyond scope of this work (see following figure).

 <div class="figure" style="text-align: center">
 <img src="./figures-ext/BIODICA.png" alt="General architecture of the BIODICA data analysis pipeline.
 Boxes of different colors separates different functional modules of the system.
 Described functionality corresponds to the BIODICA version 1.0, source: https://github.com/LabBandSB/BIODICA/blob/master/doc/ICA_pipeline_general_description_v0.9.pdf" width="622.6667" height="525.5" />